Ravindra Jadeja

-Ravindrasinh Anirudhsinh Jadeja (born 6 December 1988), commonly known as Ravindra Jadeja, is an Indian international cricketer.
+Ravindrasinh Anirudhsinh Jadeja (born 6 December 1988) is an Indian cricketer who represents the India national team currently in ODI and Test formats.
 He is an all-rounder, who bats left-handed and bowls left-arm orthodox spin.
-He was the captain of the Chennai Super Kings in the Indian Premier League.
-He represents Saurashtra in first-class cricket.
-He is regarded as one of the best all-rounders of the last decade.
+He is widely regarded as one of the greatest all-rounders and among the finest fielders of his generation.
+He represents Saurashtra in domestic cricket and Rajasthan Royals in the Indian Premier League.
+Jadeja was a crucial member of the Indian teams that won the 2013 and 2025 ICC Champions Trophy, becoming leading wicket-taker and player of the final in the former and hitting the winning boundary in the latter final.
+He was also a part of the Indian squad that won the 2024 ICC T20 World Cup, after which he announced his retirement from T20Is.

 Jadeja was vice-captain of the Indian U-19 cricket team that won the World Cup in Malaysia in 2008, under the captaincy of former Indian captain Virat Kohli.
 He made his ODI debut against Sri Lanka on 8 February 2009 and scored an unbeaten 60 off 77 balls in that match.
 However, his Test debut came almost four years later, on 13 December 2012, against England at Nagpur.